-Vegetarian spinach carbonara is a variation of the traditional Italian carbonara from Rome that is made with egg, cured pork such as guanciale, pancetta, lardons or smoked bacon, cheeses and black pepper.
-The cheeses traditionally used is Pecorino Romano and Parmigiano-Reggiano and it’s generally made with spaghetti but can also include fettuccini, rigatoni, linguine or bucatini.
+Spinach carbonara is a wonderful vegetarian carbonara variation based on the traditional Italian carbonara from Rome that is made with egg, cured pork cheek (Guanciale), cheeses and black pepper.
+The cheese traditionally used is Pecorino Romano and sometimes Parmigiano-Reggiano.
+It’s generally made with spaghetti but can also include fettuccini, rigatoni, linguine or bucatini.
 But watch out as the traditional carbonara cheeses aren’t vegetarian, see notes below the recipe for alternatives.

 This post contains affiliate links.